10 Days in Istanbul Turkey Itinerary in the Winter

 Dinner at Nusr-et

-They say it’s cheaper to fly to Istanbul to dine at Salt Bae’s Nusr-et restaurant than it is to pay the infamously extortionate prices in London.
-Well, maybe…but also not really as it’s not that cheap, to be honest.
-It is the more affordable one compared to its other international branches, but the bill still rounded up to £73 total for the two of us – so not exactly cheap and actually expensive for Turkey’s standard.
-But it was a very dissatisfying £73 as the food was poor.
+They say it’s cheaper to fly to Istanbul to dine at Salt Bae’s Nusr-et restaurant than to pay the infamously extortionate prices in London.
+Well, maybe…but also not really, as it’s not that cheap, to be honest.
+It is more affordable compared to its other international branches, but the total bill was still not that cheap, especially by Turkey’s standards.
+Worse still, it was a very disappointing experience as the food was poor.
 Simply put, it was dry and tasteless.
 They do give you a little flamboyant chopping and salt-sprinkling “spectacle”, but the poor quality and lack of flavour just weren’t worth it.
 Read our full review for Nusr-et Istanbul here.

 2nd Day

-The next day, we planned to visit the Topkapi Palace in the morning but it was closed for a political event so we returned to our hotel for a leisurely breakfast and enjoyed some rooftop views before heading out again.
-We really wanted to visit the Basilica Cistern as well but it was unfortunately closed for renovations.
+The next day, we planned to visit the Topkapi Palace in the morning, but it was closed for a political event.
+We then tried to visit the Basilica Cistern, but it was closed for renovations, unfortunately.
+So we returned to our hotel for a leisurely breakfast and enjoyed some rooftop views before trying Topkapi Palace again later in the day.

 Topkapi Palace

-Overall, the Topkapi Palace is such a fascinating place to visit and there’s just so much to soak in.
+Overall, the Topkapi Palace is such a fascinating place to visit, and there’s just so much to soak in.
 Whether you’re into architecture or history, it’s got plenty to offer.
-The 4 hours spent literally just flew by and we had a great time there!
+The 4 hours we spent there literally flew by, and we had a great time there!

 Turkish kofte at Tarihi Sultanahmet Koftecisi Istanbul